rakshassa/voyage/README.md

 8. On team creation, assign all available quests (those with no pre-reqs for step 1)
 9. On quest publishing: (after creating steps and pre-reqs)
   - assign to all teams that meet the pre-reqs for step 1
+  - unpublish should ask if we want to keep progress for all teams

 10. Add an admin user flag to authorize quest_creation GUI
+11. Calculate expected answer from variant.answer and teamquest.seed to get unique answer for each team
+12. Publish an API to retrieve the calculated expected answer for a specified team/quest/step